ria-leberu/ria-leberu/README.md

 ### Hi there 👋

-My nane is Gene/Jean (same pronunciation!).
+My name is Jean (pronounced like denim pants!).

 I'm a Software Engineer with a strong interest in Robotics, Embedded Systems.
 I love making things, both in real life and digitally.